kamerynjw/kamerynjw.github.io/teaching/2020/math321/syllabus.md

 There will be one midterm and one final exam.
 Exams will be taken at an on-campus testing center.

-* Midterm: To be announced
+* Midterm: Tuesday, October 13

 * Final: To be announced